ABOUT

 Hi, I’m Linda,

 I’ve spent my life tuning into different frequencies.
-Before I started 30+ years of solo travel, I was a classically trained musician, performing in professional orchestras in Australia.
-That world taught me a rare kind of discipline, the ability to stay present and focused under pressure.
+Before I started travelling solo, I was a classically trained musician performing with professional orchestras in Australia.
+Over the next 30 years, solo travel became my favourite way to experience the world.

 Why I built this website

 I built this website after my father passed away.
-During a difficult time, writing became a source of happiness and comfort.
-Looking back on my travels helped me reconnect with joy, to the places I’d explored, the experiences I’d had, and the people I’d met along the way.
+During a difficult time, writing became a source of comfort, and reflecting on my travels helped me reconnect with joy to the places I’d explored, the experiences I’d had, and the people I’d met along the way.

 As I moved through my 50s, solo travel took on a deeper meaning.
-It became less about ticking destinations off my list and more about freedom, self-trust and achieving personal goals.
-My blog became a space where I could share my journeys, experiences and practical advice with other women who want to explore confidently and on their own terms.
+It became less about ticking destinations off a list and more about freedom, self-trust, and personal growth.
+This blog became a space to share practical advice and lived experience with other women who want to explore confidently and on their own terms.

-The travel bug is still very much alive, and I’m excited to see where it takes me next.
+The travel bug is still very much alive, and I’m excited for where it leads next.

 How the Muy Linda Travel Blog got its name